PrivateAIM/hub/README.md

 **`General`**
 - **@privateaim/core** 🧱: This package contains common constants, functions, types, ...
+- **@privateaim/storage-kit** 🧱: This package contains an api-client, types and utils in the context of the storage service, ...

 **`Client`**
 - **@privateaim/client-ui** 🧸: This package contains the User Interface.